cabaalexander/another-go-installer/README.md

 ❌ Installs a specific version

-❌ Validates checksum of the downloaded file
+✔ checksum of the downloaded file

 ## Usage